 **NA – data not available

 An MA in art History online program provides an excellent foundation in graduate-level art-historical analysis, research, and writing.
-The Master of Arts in Art History is a two-year program of study that requires a minimum of 38 credit hours to complete.
+The Master of Arts in Art History is a two-year program that requires a minimum of 38 credit hours.
 This degree commonly offers graduate courses in art history from the Renaissance to the present in the subjects of African, American, European, Middle Eastern, and Asian art.

-Both the degree types are generally two-year programs and would require students to take up at least 36 credit points.
+Both the degree types are generally two-year programs and would require students to take up at least 36 credits.

 ---|---|---|